Ayrlin-Renata/holodex-notifier/README.md

 i’ve included a button to share logs and also my socials and email, so feel free to just drop the logs in my inbox with a quick description of the issue

 …or you could submit an issue on github, if you feel like it.

+# platforms

+Holodex Notifier is intended to be multiplatform, but is only available on Android via sideloading for now. if there's demand for it, i intend to put it on the Play store and potentially the App store.